mfeemster/keysharp/README.md

 * The address of a variable cannot be taken using the reference operator except when passing an argument to a function.
 	+ `x := &var ; not supported`
 	+ `functhattakesref(&x) ; supported`
-* `OnMessage()` doesn't observe any of the threading behavior mentioned in the documentation because threading has not been implemented yet.
-Instead, the handlers are called inline.
+* `OnMessage()` doesn't observe any of the behavior mentioned in the documentation regarding the message check interval because it's implemented in a different way.
-	+ The third parameter is just used to specify if the handler should be inserted, added or removed from the list of handlers for the specified message.
 	+ A GUI object is required for `OnMessage()` to be used.
 * Pausing a script is not supported because a Keysharp script is actually a running program.
 	+ The pause menu item has been removed.